mparker17/talk--automated-testing/index.md

 ---
-title: Automated testing - landing page
+title: Software testing overview - landing page
 ---

 <section>

-# Automated testing
+# Software testing overview
 — with mparker17

 <small>Software testing, both manual and automated, has lots of buzzwords, flavours, and types.
 This presentation will give an overview of the terms associated with testing software.</small>